 Beets can help lower blood pressure in older, overweight persons, according to a small 2014 study.

-The dark red color of beets is due to betain, a phytonutrient produced by plants that has antioxidant properties.
+The dark red color of beets is due to betain, a phytonutrient produced by plants that have antioxidant properties.

 Chronic inflammation harms healthy tissue and increases your risk of long-term health problems like heart disease, cancer, diabetes, and Alzheimer’s.
 “Chronic inflammation is like iron rusting,” Hunnes explains.
 “It will decay if you don’t remove the rust and continue to expose it to the environment.”